kentvillalun/ecoaid/docs/project-overview.md

 # Project Overview

 ## Title
-ECOPROFIT: Turning Waste Materials into Worth Through a Community Buyback and Management Platform
+EcoAid: A Web Recycling Waste Management System with Image Recognition

 ---

 ## Description

-ECOPROFIT is a system designed to automate the process of collecting, managing, and utilizing recyclable materials in a barangay.
+EcoAid is a system designed to automate the process of collecting, managing, and utilizing recyclable materials in a barangay.

 The system supports:
 - community participation in waste contribution